 Innside New York NoMad

-Innside is a contemporary lifestyle brand from Spain's Melia Hotels, and this hotel, their newest in New York and first for the US, features suites with dramatic views.
+Innside is a contemporary lifestyle brand from Spain's Melia Hotels, and this hotel, their newest in New York and first for the US, features stylish interiors with a bright and comfortable design.

 The Eventi’s lobby feels like a stylish living room, thanks to art on the walls and charming flourishes like chess boards.
 Its guest rooms feature floor-to-celling windows, perfect for taking in the skyline.